 This recipe was originally published in August of 2020, but was updated on January 7, 2022 with newer content and fresh pictures.

-I wanted a muffin that tasted just like my classic chocolate chip cookie recipe, and let me tell you, they really do!
 A little bit of coarse sugar is even sprinkled over the muffin tops before baking to add an extra crunchy texture.

 - They're beyond tender and moist.